-Here are some of the major waterfalls of Iceland:
+Here are some of the major waterfalls of Iceland.

 Gullfoss waterfall literally means ‘Golden waterfall’ and by many is considered Iceland’s most beautiful waterfall.
 It is the most known waterfall in Iceland since it is close to Reykjavík and the Golden Circle draws its name from this waterfall, seeing as it is one of its pit stops along with Geysir and Þingvellir.

-It is situated in the southwest part of Iceland and is only about a 2 hour drive from Reykjavík, by road number 35.
+It is situated in the southwest part of Iceland and is only about a 2-hour drive from Reykjavík, by road number 35.

-Háifoss waterfall is Iceland’s third highest waterfall, 122 meters tall.
+Háifoss waterfall is Iceland’s fourth highest waterfall, 122 meters tall.
 It is situated in Fossárdalur valley in the south of Iceland, in the inner Þjórsárdalur valley.
-You may need to hike a little from the road in order to reach it - but if the gravel road is in a good condition then you can reach a parking nearby.
+You may need to hike a little from the road in order to reach it - but if the gravel road is in a good condition then you can reach a parking lot nearby.

 Dettifoss waterfall is the most powerful waterfall in Iceland when it comes to volume of water.
 It is only 45 meters tall but about a 100 meters wide and it has an enormous amount of water thrusting down every second.

 This waterfall was prominently displayed in the opening scene in Prometheus by Ridley Scott.
-Dettifoss is in the northeast part of Iceland and you can reach it on a daytrip from Akureyri or nearby Mývatn.
+Dettifoss is in the northeast part of Iceland and you can reach it on a day-trip from Akureyri or nearby Mývatn.
 Here are some Dettifoss tours to choose from.

 Seljalandsfoss waterfall is in the south of Iceland and is easily accessible from all sides.
 It is right by the main road and there is a short walking path going all around it, accessible for every fitness level.
 It is breathtakingly beautiful to watch a waterfall standing right behind it!